BubbleSen/bubble/README.md

 # Why use Bubble?
 As many may know, popular and established cryptocurrencies, such as Bitcoin and Ethereum, are rapidly climbing in difficulty due to demand and popularity.
-Bubble was created as an alternative for more accessible mining.
+Bubble was created as an alternative option for more accessible mining for hobbyists and traders alike.

+# Support
+Being a fully open source project, support for future development is based on community and prolonged interest.

 # License
 Under the MIT license, distribution, modification, and personal use is allowed and encouraged!